Frequently Asked Questions

 It seems like you’re dealing with a lot of personal information.
 Is that legal?

 Don’t worry; we have been working and will continue working very hard to protect your personal information.
 Our forms have been created in consideration of our privacy policy and terms and conditions.
 The information that visitors submit populates a private database which can only be accessed by privileged volunteers who have a need to access it.
-Moreover, those volunteers have signed non-disclosure agreements.
 When we share your information, we only share it for the purposes outlined in our privacy policy.
-We do not and will not ever sell your information.

 Can I join the National WFR Registry if I am not a WFR yet?

 Although the main purpose of the registry is to create a resource for accredited emergency operation managers to access in times of need, we also want to be sure that WFRs whose certifications are about to expire are reminded of that fact and are presented with opportunities to renew their certifications.
-Therefore, when you fill out the WFR form, you can opt in to such messaging.
-If you wanted to, you could join the registry and we would consider you as a “potential WFR” in our system.
+Therefore, when you fill register but don’t include a photo of your WFR certification, we consider you as a “potential WFR” in our system.

 Where are you getting your funding?